hyoklee/ares_ofs/README.md

 1. Follow steps 1-4 above for preparing a hierarchy.

-2. Prep directories, create an OrangeFS config, start the servers and clients
+2. Run the command that will prep directories, create an OrangeFS config, start the servers, and start the clients

 ```bash
 single_pfs_up